 As a child, I remember seeing the Milky Way when visiting my grandparents in rural Klickitat County, Washington.
 It dominated the night sky in the summer, stretching from the north, up overhead, and on the southern horizon.
 To a child, the night sky was filled with more stars than could be counted.
 That same view no longer exists there – light pollution has decreased the night sky’s darkness, even in sparsely populated locations.
 But it doesn’t need to be this way – we can control light pollution.

 Since the dawn of man, humans have feared the unknown that darkness brings to the night.
 Modern technology has allowed us to surrounded ourselves with light 24 hours a day.
 This ability to tame the darkness of night is one of the many benefits of the time in which we live.

-But we have paid a price for it – it is actually hard to find truly dark skies.
+But we have paid the price for it – it is actually hard to find truly dark skies.
 Only 100 years ago, nearly everyone on this planet could go outside of their home and look up and see a night sky filled with thousands of stars.
-Today, most people can see only the Moon, a few bright planets and just a handful of stars from their home.
+Today, most people can see only the Moon, a few bright planets, and just a handful of stars from their homes.
 And they have never experienced seeing our own larger home in the Universe – the Milky Way Galaxy.
-The ubiquitous use of artificial lighting has not only impaired our view of the night sky, but it inadvertently effects our environment, health, safety, and even energy consumption.
+The ubiquitous use of artificial lighting has not only impaired our view of the night sky, but it inadvertently affects our environment, health, safety, and even energy consumption.

 There are several types of light pollution:

 - Glare – an excessive brightness that causes visual discomfort

 - Light Clutter – bright, confusing, or excessively grouped light sources

 - Light Trespass – light falling where it is not intended or not needed

 - Over-Illumination – the excessive use of light

 - Skyglow – the brightening if the night sky over inhabited areas